About Dr. Claudia M. Gold

 Dr. Gold: ...Self-care is critical for parents.
 I use the airline metaphor of needing to adjust your own oxygen mask first.
 Recognizing the way a child’s behavior provokes you, and taking steps to manage your reactions can be essential.

 (The work of) Stephen Porges.
-I discuss his work (in my book) about how when people are feeling threatened, it literally distorts function of (the) middle ear and they can't take in information.
+I discuss his work (in my book) about how when people are feeling threatened, it literally distorts function of middle ear and they can't take in info.
 It distorts facial muscles.
-It's (the) physiology of dissociation.
+It's physiology of dissociation.
 They can't take in words, advice… First, make people feel safe.
-When they feel safe, even the most distressed parents, that many would judge to be (doing) bad parenting, on their own come up with their own really good decisions once they are given an opportunity talk about their own experience and relax enough to be curious about their child.
+When they feel safe, even the most distressed parents that many would judge to be bad parenting, who on their own come up with their own really good decisions once they are given an opportunity talk about their own experience and relax enough to be curious about their child.

 ACN: Do you use ACEs with families and if so, how?
 If not, how come?
 In what way/s?